 Review Costs and Identify Savings Areas

-businesses plan to increase their IT spending in 2020, which means the remaining 56% are looking to save costs or keep their budgets steady.
+44% of businesses plan to increase their IT spending in 2020, which means the remaining 56% are looking to save costs or keep their budgets steady.

 Take a look at all your IT expenses, including application subscriptions, maintenance costs, unexpected downtime costs, and costs related to IT security.
 Then drill down into areas where you can optimize.